Number of people vaccinated in Rowan County declines after data error discovered - Salisbury Post

 “Throughout the pandemic, NCDHHS has worked to improve data accuracy and transparency in its reporting,” the agency said in a news release.
 “The information on the data dashboard is used to promote equity, track progress and guide decision-making.
 Having the most accurate information available is important so local and state leaders have the data needed to inform decision-making.”

-Rowan County Health Director Alyssa Harris pointed specifically to the Salisbury VA as the largest source of vaccinations attributed incorrectly.
+Rowan County Health Director Alyssa Harris pointed to the Salisbury VA as the largest source of vaccinations attributed incorrectly.
 Salisbury is home to one of four VA medical centers in the state.
 In addition to the W.G.
 “Bill” Hefner VA Medical Center, which serves military veterans here and in nearby counties, other VA hospitals are in Asheville, Durham and Fayetteville.

 A dashboard maintained by the Department of Veterans Affairs said Saturday the Salisbury VA has vaccinated 43,727 veterans with the first dose, 41,803 with a second dose and 1,909 with the one-shot vaccine from Johnson & Johnson.
 Because the data counts satellite clinics in other cities operated by the Salisbury VA, it wasn’t immediately clear how many have been given at the Hefner VA Medical Center.